 For Pharmaceutical Manufacturers

 Once an appropriate inlay has been selected, the manufacturer can be assured that the hardware will read the inlay when applied to the product, but read what?
-DoseID is much more than the barcodes of today - it doesn’t simply identify what a product is, it provides a history of the item that captures every location, handling event, or status change, in order to allow for the tracking of data like refrigeration expiration, dose preparation and recalls.
-Without DoseID, a manufacturer would need to implement a direct connection to thousands of nodes of dozens of different types in order for this information to be propagated to every system that needs to consume it.
-What DoseID allows for is one registration event by the manufacturer enabling an unlimited number of exchanges of data.
+DoseID is much more than the barcodes on today's unit-of-use medications — it doesn’t simply identify what a product is, it provides a history of the item that captures every location, handling event, or status change, in order to allow for the tracking of data like "beyond use" expiration, medication compounding history, and recalls.
+Without the DoseID Consortium's centralized registry, a manufacturer would need to implement a direct connection to thousands of nodes of dozens of different types in order for this information to be propagated to every system that needs to consume it.
+The DoseID Consortium's approach allows for one registration event by the manufacturer enabling an unlimited number of exchanges of data.

 High Level Benefits

 - Portfolio of inlays designed for the specific package size and type being enabled

 - Testing facilities for new inlay designs if needs not captured by existing portfolio items

 - Proven line automation strategies and hardware to convert packaging lines to RFID compliance

 - Network of label converters with experience producing high quality pharmaceutical labelling